Tartalomjegyzék

 47.7.

-Each referee has the power to make decisions within the limits of his/her duties, but he/she has no authority to disregard or question decisions made by the other referee(s).
+Each referee has the power to make decisions within the limits of the referee’s duties but has no authority to disregard or question decisions made by the other referee.

 47.8.

-The implementation and interpretation of the Official Basketball Rules by the referees, regardless if an explicit decision was made or not, is final and cannot be contested or disregarded, except in cases where a protest is allowed (see Appendix C).
+The implementation and interpretation of the Official Basketball Rules by the referees, regardless of an explicit decision was made or not, is final and cannot be contested or disregarded, except in cases where a protest is allowed (see Appendix C).